gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    using DATA {{RFC4960}}, and optionally I-DATA {{RFC8260}} chunks.

    DTLS/SCTP works as a shim layer between the user message API and SCTP.
-On the sender side a user message is fragmented into fragments m0, m1, m2, each no larger than 2^14 = 16384 bytes.
+On the sender side a user message is split into fragments m0, m1, m2, each no larger than 2^14 = 16384 bytes.